superfaceai/docs/docs/guides/setup-the-environment.md

 superface init
 ```

-It will create `superface` folder with the below structure

-- `super.json` - superface configuration file
+It will create `superface` folder with superface configuration file `super.json`.
-- `grid` - folder for storing capabilities and mappings
-- `types` - folder with generated types

 And as last step install [OneSDK](/reference/one-sdk).